Cavonte/autocomplete/README.md

 - The results are filtered using based on how close the name of the city and the query of the request.
 (The tolerance can be adjusted)
 - 2 comparator are used to sort the results.
   1)Word Similarity
-  2)Distance between the coordinate ( if provided) and the city.
+  2)Distance between the coordinate (if provided) and the city.

 ## Neat features
 - Changes can be made to the filters with peace of mind because the functional tests will catch any major issues.
-- The word similarity library integration allows for better suggestion since it can take typos into account.
+- The word similarity library integration allows for better suggestion since it takes typos into account.
 The same type of algorithms are used in autocorrct engines.
 - If the coordinates are specified, the closest city can be approximated and subsequently the country.
 This can then be used to calculate the distances.